 Tsubasa -RESERVoir CHRoNiCLE- has a rather interesting example where this trope is actually a heroic character, (or at least a good guy).
 Confused?
 Halfway through the manga, it's revealed that the main character Syaoran is actually a clone of another "Syaoran" that The Big Bad had locked away.
 The Original "Syaoran" eventually manages to escape and gets warped to where the heroes are, but by that time, Clone Syaoran (known as "Cloney" by the fans) has reverted to a heartless automaton.
 Cloney becomes an antagonist while "Syaoran" becomes the new main character, and from then on, the manga is a hell of a lot darker than it was before.

-The Metarex in the second series (first two seasons outside of Japan) fit this trope really well.
+The Metarex in the second series (third season outside of Japan) fit this trope really well.
 So basically, the first two seasons of the show were pretty much light-hearted and funny in tone.
 Then cue the arrival of the Metarex, a group of dangerous robots led by cyborg male Seedrians/Cosmo's race that plan to harness the power of the Planet Eggs to exterminate all animal life in the galaxy so plants can rule.
 The Metarex come in many different types of their own, like the one-shot villain Red Pine, the Laughably Evilbrute Yellow Zelkova, emotionless monsters like Pale Bay Leaf as well as Black Narcissus, who captured and tortured Chris and Cosmo and used them as bait to lure Sonic to him, and the tragically villainousMagnificent Bastard Dark Oak himself.